 On November 27, 1945, Cooperative for American Remittances to Europe (CARE) was formed.

 After World War II ended in August 1945, Congress and the American public called for President Harry Truman to allow private organizations to offer relief services to people in Europe that were starving or suffering after the war.
 Truman agreed and CARE was officially founded on November 27.

 When it was first established, CARE consisted of 22 different American charities that wanted to send food to Europe.
 They did so through CARE Packages.
 Initially, Americans purchased a CARE Package of food for $10 to send to a specific family member or friend in Europe.
-Packages would be delivered within four months and the senders would receive a signed delivery receipt so they know the package was received.
+Packages would be delivered within four months and the senders would receive a signed delivery receipt so they would know the package was received.

 The first CARE Packages arrived in Le Havre, France on May 11, 1946.
 Early packages consisted of US Army ration packs that had been collected for the intended invasion of Japan.
 These packages included canned meats, powdered milk, dried fruit, chocolate, coffee, and cigarettes.